 Presbyopia is an age-related condition of the lens of the eye that causes a gradual loss of the ability to focus on nearby objects.
 Further age-related lens changes may lead to loss of clarity of the lens (cataract) causing loss of visual acuity and contrast sensitivity.
-Lenses with three or two regions (trifocal or bifocal respectively) are a new technology intended to decrease the dependence on eye glasses use after cataract surgery.
+Lenses with three or two regions (trifocal or bifocal, respectively) are a new technology intended to decrease dependence on eye glasses use after cataract surgery.

 We found that the implantation of trifocal lens at the time of cataract surgery may improve intermediate visual acuity at one year.
-We found no evidence of a difference with respect to uncorrected distance visual acuity, uncorrected near visual acuity, and best-corrected distance visual acuity at one year; the certainty of the evidence was low.
-It is uncertain whether trifocal compared to bifocal lens implantation has any effect on quality of life and contrast sensitivity.
+We found no evidence of a difference between trifocal and bifocal lens in uncorrected distance visual acuity, uncorrected near visual acuity, and best-corrected distance visual acuity at one year.
+It is uncertain whether trifocal compared with bifocal lens implantation has any effect on quality of life or contrast sensitivity.

 How up-to-date is this review?

-We searched for studies published up to 26 September 2019.
+We searched for studies published up to 31 March 2022.

 Presbyopia occurs when the lens of the eyes loses its elasticity leading to loss of accommodation.
 The lens may also progress to develop cataract, affecting visual acuity and contrast sensitivity.
 One option of care for individuals with presbyopia and cataract is the use of multifocal or extended depth of focus intraocular lens (IOL) after cataract surgery.
 Although trifocal and bifocal IOLs are designed to restore three and two focal points respectively, trifocal lens may be preferable because it restores near, intermediate, and far vision, and may also provide a greater range of useful vision and allow for greater spectacle independence in individuals with presbyopia.

 All studies compared trifocal versus bifocal IOL implantation on visual acuity outcomes measured on a LogMAR scale.
 At one year, trifocal IOL showed no evidence of effect on uncorrected distance visual acuity (mean difference (MD) 0.00, 95% confidence interval (CI) −0.04 to 0.04; I2 = 0%; 2 studies, 107 participants; low-certainty evidence) and uncorrected near visual acuity (MD 0.01, 95% CI −0.04 to 0.06; I2 = 0%; 2 studies, 107 participants; low-certainty evidence).
 Trifocal IOL implantation may improve uncorrected intermediate visual acuity at one year (MD −0.16, 95% CI −0.22 to −0.10; I2 = 0%; 2 studies, 107 participants; low-certainty evidence), but showed no evidence of effect on best-corrected distance visual acuity at one year (MD 0.00, 95% CI −0.03 to 0.04; I2 = 0%; 2 studies, 107 participants; low-certainty evidence).
 No study reported on contrast sensitivity or quality of life at one-year follow-up.
 Data from one study at three months suggest that contrast sensitivity did not differ between groups under photopic conditions, but may be worse in the trifocal group in one of the four frequencies under mesopic conditions (MD −0.19, 95% CI −0.33 to −0.05; 1 study; I2 = 0%, 25 participants; low-certainty evidence).
-In two studies, the investigators observed that participants' satisfaction or spectacle independence may be higher in the trifocal group at six months, although another study found no evidence of a difference between trifocal and bifocal IOLs (MD 1.41, 95% CI −1.78 to 4.60; 1 study, 40 participants; low-certainty evidence).
+One study examined vision-related quality of life using the 25-item National Eye Institute Visual Function Questionnaire (NEI-VFQ-25) at six months, and suggested no evidence of a difference between trifocal and bifocal IOLs (MD 1.41, 95% CI −1.78 to 4.60; 1 study, 40 participants; low-certainty evidence).